 REZs are a much-needed policy initiative.
-The science of climate change is clear, and it states that the world requires rapid decarbonisation.
-This will necessitate renewable energy deployment at scale over the 2020s.
-The planning challenge in Australia is that the two regulatory processes that have governed large-scale renewables were not designed with this pattern of development in mind.
+The science of climate change is clear and it requires rapid decarbonisation.
+That necessitates renewable energy deployment at scale over the 2020s.
+The planning challenge is that the two regulatory processes that have governed large-scale renewables were not designed with this pattern of development in mind.
 At the national level there is electricity law, which defines processes around conventional transmission infrastructure but has little to say about the process for planning and building hundreds of large-scale solar and wind farms.
 At the state level there are planning laws, but these are not designed for electricity infrastructure development.

-In 2022 governments and market bodies are working to make these out-of-date energy planning regimes fit for purpose.
-The primary flaw in the existing regime is that transmission is evaluated and planned on a least-cost basis, without fully considering the complex social and economic impacts of the new generation that it will facilitate.
-This risk is that this would mean that once the transmission backbone of a REZ is in place, billions of dollars of energy project investment is a fait accompli.
-REZ communities could find themselves in a very weak position, facing inappropriate intensity and scale of generation and storage project developments that are essentially inevitable once a REZ transmission backbone has been approved, if they do not have agency in the process of change.
+In 2022 governments and the market bodies are working to make These out-of-date energy planning regimes fit-for-purpose.
+The primary flaw in the existing regime is that transmission is evaluated and planned on a least-cost basis without fully considering the complex social and economic impacts of the new generation that it will facilitate.
+This risk is this would leave mean that once the transmission backbone of a REZ is in place, billions of dollars of energy project investment is a fait accompli.
+REZ communities could find themselves in a very weak position, facing inappropriate intensity and scale of generation and storage project developments that are essentially inevitable once a REZ transmission backbone has been approved., if they do not have agency in the process of change.